allieocarlisle/simple-js-app/README.md

 - Loads list of Pokemon via the Pokemon API [linked here](https://pokeapi.co/api/v2/pokemon/?limit=150)

 ## Technologies Used
-- Uses HTML, CSS, and JS (along with jQuery and Bootstrap)
+- HTML, CSS, and JS (along with jQuery and Bootstrap)

 ## How to Use
 - Displays a list of 150 pokemon